Lifestyle blocks come in all shapes and sizes and before you start looking for the perfect block you need to know what you're looking for.

 Does the block offer shelter from freezing southerlies and scorching summer sun?
 Both livestock and pasture benefit from some protection.

 Neighbours can tell you all about the history of the block, the adequacy of local services, and the friendliness of the local community so if you can speak to a neighbour or neighbours before buying a property then do so.

 While you're talking to the neighbour find out about their interests and ask what they do on their block.
 You may not want to live next to a motocross enthusiast or the local heavy metal band's rehearsal studio!

-Fuel costs are rising (always!) so distance to amenities is also important.
-Think not just of shops and schools but doctors, dentists, libraries and a good coffee shop.
+Fuel costs are rising (always!) so the distance to amenities is also important.
+Think not just of shops and schools but doctors, dentists, libraries, and a good coffee shop.

 If you are planning to have cattle then you need to have yards.
 Even small yards can cost thousands of dollars to build to existing yards are an asset.

 Increasingly, lifestyle blocks are being sold with covenants stipulating what you can and can't do.
 Check these out thoroughly before buying.
 Also, check out any easements which affect the block and find out what the legal position is.

 Finally, make sure that the block has broadband internet access and mobile phone coverage.